‘All of a sudden we heard a huge explosion’: Tornado damages buildings in Webster

 WEBSTER, MASS.
-(WHDH) - The town of Webster is cleaning up after a tornado left buildings damaged and residents without power after a powerful storm moved through the area.
+(WHDH) - WEBSTER, MASS.
+(WHDH) – The town of Webster is cleaning up after a tornado left several buildings damaged and residents without power after a powerful storm moved through the area.

 Fire and utility crews were working to clean up the area along Main Street after intense wind and driving rain moved pummeled the town.